 Research profile: My research focuses on finance, macroeconomics and topics at the intersection of these two fields.
-Much of my work is data-driven and combines standard econometric methods with more novel approaches such as web-scraping and large-scale text analysis.
-I mostly use these techniques to measure otherwise difficult-to-observe economic concepts, and to gain insights into the causal linkages that explain the observable behavior of individuals and firms.
-Furthermore, while I construct and analyze much of my data at the micro/firm level, I often interpret the resulting findings in terms of their aggregate implications.
+Much of my work is data-driven and combines standard econometric methods with web-based data and natural language processing (NLP).
+I mostly use these techniques to measure otherwise difficult-to-observe economic concepts, and to better understand the observable behavior of individuals and firms.

-News Media and Delegated Information Choice (with Kristoffer Nimark, October 2018) Revise & Resubmit, Journal of Economic Theory
+News Media and Delegated Information Choice (with Kristoffer Nimark, 2019) Journal of Economic Theory

 During the 2008-2010 financial crisis a large number of firms experienced acute liquidity shortages and adjusted real policies such as their employment and investment decisions.
 Searching the texts of approximately 900,000 SEC filings from the past twenty years, we document that these reactions were very similar to the ones implemented by firms that face shortages during more normal times.
 However, what made the crisis unique was that many of the affected firms were large, profitable and difficult to distinguish from the median public company.
 As a result, many widely-used financial constraint measures lost much of their informational content during the crisis and underestimated the number of affected firms.
 We discuss the theoretical and empirical implications of our findings and what they say about the nature of the financial crisis.

 Using Financial Markets to Estimate the Macro Effects of Monetary Policy: An Impact-Identified FAVAR (Sveriges Riksbank Working Paper 267 , May 2013)